ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 The moral of the story is that **even though power-law networks are robust to random failures, they are very fragile to attacks on their higher degree nodes.**

-The mathematical analysis of this attack process is much harder (you can find it in your textbook in “Advanced topics 8.F”) and it does not lead to a closed-form solution for the critical threshold f_c.
+The mathematical analysis of this attack process is much harder (you can find it in your textbook in “Advanced topics 8.F”) and it does not lead to a closed-form solution for the critical threshold $f_c$.

-Specifically, if the network has a power-law degree distribution with exponent γ and with minimum degree k_min, then the critical threshold f_c for attacks is given by the numerical solution of the equation:
+Specifically, if the network has a power-law degree distribution with exponent γ and with minimum degree $k_{min}$, then the critical threshold $f_c$ for attacks is given by the numerical solution of the equation:

+$f_c^{\frac{2-\gamma}{1-\gamma}} = 2 + \frac{2-\gamma}{3-\gamma}k_{min}(f_c^{\frac{3-\gamma}{1-\gamma}} - 1)$

 Figure (c) shows numerical results for the critical threshold as a function of the degree exponent γ, for two values of k_min, and separately for failures and attacks.

 The key points from this plot are:

-- In the case of random failures, f_c decreases with γ – this is expected because as γ decreases towards 3, the degree variance increases, creating hubs with higher-degree.
+- In the case of random failures, $f_c$ decreases with γ – this is expected because as γ decreases towards 3, the degree variance increases, creating hubs with higher-degree.
-- In the case of attacks, however, the relation between f_c and γ is more complex, and it also depends on k_min.
-In the case of k_min=3, as γ decreases, f_c decreases because the degree variance increases, the hubs have an even greater degree, and removing them causes more damage in the network’s giant component.
+- In the case of attacks, however, the relation between $f_c$ and γ is more complex, and it also depends on $k_{min}$.
+In the case of $k_{min}$=3, as γ decreases, f_c decreases because the degree variance increases, the hubs have an even greater degree, and removing them causes more damage in the network’s giant component.
-- As expected, for given values of γ and k_min, attacks always have a smaller f_c than random failures.
+- As expected, for given values of γ and $k_{min}$, attacks always have a smaller f_c than random failures.
-- As γ increases, and for a given value of k_min, the critical threshold f_c for attacks approaches the critical threshold for random failures.
+- As γ increases, and for a given value of $k_{min}$, the critical threshold f_c for attacks approaches the critical threshold for random failures.
 The reason is that as γ increases, the variance of the degree distribution decreases.
 In the limit, the degree variance becomes zero and all nodes have the same degree.
 In that case, it does not matter if we remove nodes randomly or through attacks.

 ## Small-world Networks and Decentralized Search